iam-veeramalla/kubernetes-troubleshooting-zero-to-hero/README.md

 ### CrashLoopBackOff

 When you see "CrashLoopBackOff," it means that kubelet is trying to run the container, but it keeps failing and crashing.
-After crashing, Kubernetes tries to restart the container automatically, but if the container keeps failing repeatedly, you end up in a loop of crashes and restarts — thus the term "CrashLoopBackOff."
+After crashing, Kubernetes tries to restart the container automatically, but if the container keeps failing repeatedly, you end up in a loop of crashes and restarts, thus the term "CrashLoopBackOff."

 This situation indicates that something is wrong with the application or the configuration that needs to be fixed.